2/19/2020

 President and Chief Executive Officer

-Yeah.
-So in terms of the lower operating income in Q4, there was a mix of some one-time items there as well as increased R&D associated with non-capitalized projects.
+Yeah, so in terms of the lower operating income in Q4, there was a mix of some one-time items there as well as increased R&D associated with non-capitalized projects.
 So both of those kind of came together to generally lower the overall auto operating income.
 The P&D side is very profitable, and so that's something we're not as worried about.
 We do see that the market will continue to decline in 2020, although at a moderated pace as the specialty products become a bigger part of the mix.
 And we also see a shift in terms of buying behaviors to the more advanced products that we offer.
 So that's all good news in our view.
-In terms of the production plan, in the U.S., we're equipping our factory here to be able to supply the BMW program that we won a few years back for North American production.
+In terms of the production plan, In the U.S., we're equipping our factory here to be able to supply the BMW program that we won a few years back for North American production.
 And then the European investment is for the most recent BMW win that will supply the European factories for BMW.

 speaker